Brash CNN founder Ted Turner dies

 "Other things to do"

 Turner had been finding other things to do for years.
-He was relentlessly competitive and an accomplished yachtsman.
+He was relentlessly competitive and an accomplished yachtsman — he won the America's Cup sailing competition in 1977.

 In the 1970s, Turner bought a television station and made it into the national "superchannel" now known as TBS; He also bought the Atlanta Braves to ensure content for it.
 The Braves became one of the nation's most popular baseball teams during the generation he owned or ran it; the team appeared repeatedly in the World Series in the 1990s and early aughts.